 |

-Indigenous Peoples is an international treaty adopted on June 27
+169 on Indigenous Peoples is an international treaty adopted on June

-it has the same legal value as the Colombian Constitution itself.
+that it has the same legal value as the Colombian Constitution

-control of their own institutions, ways of life, their economic
+Peoples to take control of their own institutions, ways of life,

-development and to maintain and strengthen their identities,
+their economic development and to maintain and strengthen their

-languages and religions, within the framework of the States in which
+identities, languages and religions, within the framework of the

-they live.
-It is a very important international legal instrument, as
+States in which they live.
+It is a very important international

-it protects the rights of indigenous peoples as a collective
+legal instrument, as it protects the rights of indigenous peoples as

 |